SUPScientist/supscientist.github.io/_posts/2018-07-02-education-resources.md

     <iframe class="resp-iframe" src="../interactive-pages/marine-co2-equil.html"></iframe>
 </div>

+### Investigations
+1. Drag your cursor to a pH of 8.1 (the current average pH of our surface ocean).
+What do you notice about the concentration of the various ions?

+2. In general, calcifying organisms need carbonate ions to produce shells (Ca<sup>2+</sup>+CO<sub>3</sub><sup>2+</sup> = CaCO<sub>3</sub>).
+What trends in pH, relative to current conditions, are favorable for calcifying organisms?
+Explain using the graph animation.

+3. Immediately prior to the industrial revolution, average surface ocean pH was 8.2.
+Although this is only a decrease of 0.1 on the pH scale, why might it have a large impact on calcifying organisms?
+To answer this better, compare the concentration of the ions when the pH is 8.2 compared to 8.1.

 To see the equations I used to generate the graph above, you can visit my Jupyter Notebook with the associated code [here](https://github.com/SUPScientist/Website-Analysis/blob/master/Teaching-Resources/Marine%20CO2%20Equilibria%2C%20Static.ipynb).

+The work here was done in collaboration with Rachel Stein and Tera Black of the California Science Teachers Association and the 2018 California Science Education Conference Climate Summit Cadre.
+We are producing a short course to present at the California Science Education Conference Climate Summit in Nov/Dec of 2018.
+I will post the materials for the short course here when we finalize them.